Gambling Emperor Legend Zero: Gyanki-hen

 Kijūrō's late wife and mother of Takamitsu and Sawako was once courted by Zaizen, but she had already fallen for Kijūrō by the time Zaizen became a billionaire and confessed his feelings.

 Media

 Manga

 Written and illustrated by Nobuyuki Fukumoto, Gambling Emperor Legend Zero was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from September 5, 2007, to February 25, 2009.
 (Note: It finished in the magazine's thirteenth issue of 2009, released on February 25 of that same year.)
 Its chapters were collected in eight tankōbon volumes, released from November 11, 2007, to April 17, 2009.

 A second arc, Tobaku Haōden Zero: Gyanki-hen (賭博覇王伝 零 ギャン鬼編, Gambling Emperor Legend Zero: Gambling Spirit Arc), was serialized in Weekly Shōnen Magazine from July 13, 2011, to May 29, 2013.
 Its chapters were collected in ten tankōbon volumes, released from October 17, 2011, to July 17, 2013.

 In June 2020, Manga Planet announced the digital English-language publication of the manga.
-It was planned to start on June 23, 2020, however, it was postponed to November 17, 2020.
+It was planned to start on June 23, 2020; however, it was postponed to November 17.
+The platform shut down its digital service on March 31, 2026.
+The manga was added to the Crunchyroll Manga service in January 2026.